Japanese cruiser Tone (1937): Battle off Samar

 The following day during the Battle off Samar, Tone served in the fight against Taffy 3, a small US task force of six escort carriers, three destroyers, and four destroyer escorts.
 Tone started off the battle at 7:18 by engaging the destroyer USS Johnston, scoring no hits as in turn Johnston crippled the Kumano with 45 shell hits and a torpedo that blew off her bow, forcing her out of the battle alongside Suzuya to escort her.
 Shortly afterwards, she and Chikuma were attacked by American torpedo bombers at 7:30 and forced to break off from formation, and several minutes later change course to attack the escort carriers.

 At 8:18, Tone joined the heavy cruiser Haguro in attacking the escort carrier USS Kalinin Bay, which from 18,000 yards, they successfully hit with three 8-inch (203 mm) shells.
 Simultaneously, aircraft strafing killed one sailor and injured several others.
 After Haguro was forced to disengage after being hit by two bombs and two 5-inch (127 mm) shells from Kalinin Bay, destroying her forward superfiring turret, Tone switched fire to the attacking destroyer USS Heermann, firing thirty 8-inch (203 mm) rounds and four torpedoes, straddling Heermann several times and forcing her to turn away.
-After Haguro had finished helping to sink the destroyer USS Hoel, she and Tone closed to 10,000 yards, and reengaged Kalinin Bay, crippling her with another eleven 8-inch (203 mm) shell hits, before Tone was forced to dodge air attacks from Taffy 2 and Taffy 3 aircraft during the same attacks that sank her sistership Chikuma with several torpedo hits, while sperate air attacks sank the heavy cruisers and Suzuya.
+After Haguro had finished helping to sink the destroyer USS Hoel, she and Tone closed to 10,000 yards, and reengaged Kalinin Bay, crippling her with another eleven 8-inch (203 mm) shell hits, before Tone was forced to dodge air attacks from Taffy 2 and Taffy 3 aircraft during the same attacks that sank her sistership Chikuma with several torpedo hits, while separate air attacks sank the heavy cruisers and Suzuya.
 By 8:55, Tone and Haguro took aim at the escort carrier USS Fanshaw Bay.
-Tone fired 28 rounds, hitting Fanshaw Bay with a single 8-inch (203 mm) shell, whilst Haguro struck the escort carrier with three 8-inch (203 mm) shells, starting a fire in her hanger bay and disabling her aircraft elevator.
+Tone fired 28 rounds, hitting Fanshaw Bay with a single 8-inch (203 mm) shell, whilst Haguro struck the escort carrier with three 8-inch (203 mm) shells, starting a fire in her hangar bay and disabling her aircraft elevator.

 Bombs landing close to Tone during the Battle off Samar, 25 October 1944, as seen from the escort carrier USS White Plains.

 With three heavy cruisers sunk and a fourth crippled, Admiral Kurita ordered a retreat from the battle, prompting Tone to disengage Taffy 3.
 While retreating, Tone was hit by two bombs from carrier aircraft, one was a dud, but the other disabled her steering wheel, forcing her crew to manually control the rudder.
 Throughout the next day, several aircraft raided Kurita's fleet, but Tone was not damaged and returned to Brunei on the 28th.